 If you are a caregiver to someone with Alzheimer’s, here are some things you can do to reduce stress and enhance success during Denturist appointments.

 Plan for success

 John F. Kennedy once said, “The time to repair the roof is when the sun is shining.”
-He was referring to the benefit of fixing a potential problem before it becomes a problem.
+He was referring to fixing a potential problem before it becomes a problem.

 Before arriving to a denture appointment, ensure your loved one’s comfort and satisfy their physical and emotional needs.
-Doing so in the hours before the appointment can make the difference between a good appointment or a bad one.
+Doing so before the appointment can make the difference between a good appointment or a bad one.